 Under the Joint Venture Agreement, Gold Fields were appointed the manager to develop and operate Gruyere Gold Road retained responsibility for exploration on the Joint Venture tenements.

 Construction of the Project which commenced in 2017 was completed in 2019 with first gold delivered in the June 2019 quarter.

-Project milestones achieved through construction included:
+Project milestones achieved through construction to production included:

 - Installation and establishment of the 648 room Gruyere Village by McNally Construction which was opened by the Hon.
 Bill Johnston, Minister for Mines in August 2017

 - Construction of the Anne Beadell borefield, the main water supply for the Gruyere Village and early earthworks by GR Engineering Services and Desert Sands

 - Completion by MACA of the Gruyere airstrip, Gruyere main access road, clearing for the Stage 1 Pit and Tailings Storage Facility, and commencement of the Yeo borefield which will provide water for mine operations